lighthouse-no/sap-ms-teams-integration-poc/docs/basic_bot_setup.md

   "manifestVersion": "1.13",
 ```

-After this, the `gulp ngrok-serve` command will correct;y generate an app ZIP file
+After this, the `gulp ngrok-serve` command will correctly generate an app ZIP file

 ## Fix Involving the Preview Version of `yoteams-deploy`